paradigmxyz/reth/book/installation/installation.md

 Most of Reth's components tend to consume a low amount of memory, unless you are under heavy RPC load, so this should matter less than the other requirements.

-Higher memory is generally better as it allows for better caching and less stress on the disk.
+Higher memory is generally better as it allows for better caching, resulting in less stress on the disk.

 ### Bandwidth